throat singing and nomadic culture

 We’ll leave Kosh-Agach in the early morning hours and set off for the most adventurous segment of our journey: the mythical Tuva Track, a surreally remote 4x4-only trail connecting southern Altai with western Tuva.

-Under normal weather and “road” conditions it’s possible to travel the whole length of the track in ca. 10 hours.
-We have, however, decided to throw in an extra day
+Under normal weather and “road” conditions it’s possible to travel the whole length of the Tuva Track in ca. 10 hours; we have, however, decided to throw in an extra day to allow for some buffer time in case of floods and/or breakdowns.

 DAY 9/10 - Western Tuva